otrv4/otrv4/otrv4.md

 5. Securely delete 'h'.
 ```

+The forging key can be generated in one of two different ways - either by
+generating the key as detailed above, just like the other long lived Ed448 keys,
+or by directly generating a point on the curve without the corresponding
+secret.
+The choice depends on whether the implementation aims to provide support
+for using the forging secret or not.
+If the secret will not be used, it's
+significantly more secure to not even have the secret generated, even for an
+instant.
+But if the secret will potentially be used, the key should be generated
+as above.

+In order to generate a point directly, 57 bytes can be generated randomly,
+deserialized and checked whether the point corresponds to a valid point.
+Another
+choice would be use the Elligator algorithm.

 Public keys have fingerprints, which are hex strings that serve as identifiers
 for the public key.
 The full OTRv4 fingerprint is calculated by taking the
 SHAKE-256 hash of the byte-level representation of the public key.
 To